Quotation Marks: How To Use Them Correctly With Examples

 Conclusion

 Without quotation marks, certain types of writing would be very confusing.
-For example, if you were to write a paper discussing the various interpretations of a particular poem, you would need to use quotation marks around the lines of the poem that you are discussing to indicate that they are not your own words.
+For example, if you were to write a paper discussing the various interpretations of a particular poem, you would need to use this special punctuation marks around the lines of the poem that you are discussing to indicate that they are not your own words.

 FAQs

-A: To use quotation marks correctly, you need to know when to use them and how to format them correctly.
-Generally, you should use quotation marks whenever you are quoting someone else’s words verbatim.
+To use this special punctuation mark correctly, you need to know when to use them and how to format them correctly.
+Generally, you should use this punctuation mark whenever you are quoting someone else’s words verbatim.
 This includes both spoken and written words.
-When quoting dialogue, you need to include the appropriate punctuation within the quotation marks.
+When quoting dialogue, you need to include the appropriate punctuation within this special punctuation marks.
 For example:

-Q: What are some other common uses for quotation marks?
+What are some other common uses for this special punctuation marks?

-A: In addition to setting off direct quotations and dialogue, quotation marks can also be used to set off nicknames, words used as irony or sarcasm, and unusual or unfamiliar words.
+In addition to setting off direct quotations and dialogue, this special punctuation mark can also be used to set off nicknames, words used as irony or sarcasm, and unusual or unfamiliar words.
 For example:

 • He’s my “best friend.”